mesanine/www/mesanine/content/components/agent.md

 ![agent](/images/mesanine_agent.png)

-Agents run the workloads users care about such as application servers, databases, etc.
+Agents run the workloads users care about such as application servers, databases, etc. Each agent runs the `gaffer init` process, `mesos-agent`, and any other supplemental services.

-### Components